The University's testing protocol is part of a comprehensive strategy to limit the spread of COVID-19 on campus.

-Students, faculty, and staff who are unvaccinated and received an exemption from the vaccination requirement, or faculty and staff who have not yet provided proof of vaccination, are required to report for weekly surveillance testing throughout the fall semester.
-For faculty and staff, surveillance testing began the week of August 16.
-For students, surveillance testing will begin the week of August 23.
+Students, faculty, and staff who received an exemption from the vaccination and booster requirements, or faculty and staff who have not yet provided proof of vaccination, are required to report for weekly surveillance testing.

 At this time, fully vaccinated individuals are not subject to mandatory weekly surveillance testing.
 However, should any member of the Notre Dame community be asked to present for surveillance testing, it is the individual’s responsibility to report as requested.